bdamon/MuscleDTI_Toolbox/README.md

 ## Overview of a Typical Workflow

+### Pre-processing

-### define_muscle
+### Define muscle boundaries using the function define_muscle
-The function define_muscle is used to define the boundary of a muscle and return the corresponding binary image mask.
-This mask is used in the fiber_track function of the MuscleDTI_Toolbox.
-Follow [this link](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help%20for%20define_muscle) for detailed help on this function, including an instructional video.
+Real muscle fibers, and consequently the DTMRI fiber tracts, are assumed to be contained entirely within a single muscle of interest.
+The fiber_track function therefore requires the user to input a binary image mask demarcating the muscle boundaries.
+The function define_muscle is used to define this mask.
+Follow this link for detailed help on this function, including an instructional video.

 ### define_roi
+Fiber tracts are propagated from a set of points, commonly called "seed points."
+In the MuscleDTI_Toolbox, the tendinous structure into which the muscle fibers insert is used to define these points.
+The function define_roi is used to digitize the {row, column, slice} coordinates of the tendon; these points are used to define the seed surface.
+Follow this link for detailed help on this function, including an instructional video.

 ### fiber_track